KraXen72/CbzMerge/README.md

   -r start end, --range start end
                         Specified by the format X Y. Only the Xth to Yth comic in the folder will be merged into the output file.
-  -c, --chapters        Don't flatten the directory tree, keep subfolders as chapters
+  -c, --chapters        Don't flatten the directory tree, keep subfolders as chapters --cbr					Look for .cbr files instead of .cbz
 ```
 ## credits
 - Based on [ComicMerge](https://github.com/khutchins/ComicMerge) by khutchins